-- Avoid relationships with insurers that do not adhere to market ethics and mediation practices, and inform the Association of any misconduct.
+- avoid relationships with insurers who do not comply with market ethics and mediation practices, and inform the Association of any incorrect attitude;

-- Promptly inform the Association of the call by the contracting authorities of notices that one or more Associates believe, with full evidence, are not suitable to guarantee the equalty of all competitors.
+- promptly inform the Association of the announcement, by the contracting authorities, of tenders that one or more Associates believe that, with full evidence, are not suitable to ensure a level playing field for all competitors;

-- Avoid presenting an independent appeal to the administrative judge, if, by resorting in the notice the situation described in the previous letter, the Association has decided to take its own initiative towards the public authority to suggest changes to the notice or its revocation.
+- refrain from submitting an independent appeal to the administrative judge if, using the situation referred to in the previous letter in the notice, the Association has decided to take its own initiative against the public body to suggest changes to the notice or its revocation;

-- In the event of an adjudication already carried out and in the situation referred to point 5., consult the Association before lodging an independent appeal to the administrative judge in order to verify its compatibility with the general interests of the category.
+- in the event of an award already made and in the presence of the situation referred to in letter e), consult the Association before submitting an independent appeal to the administrative judge in order to verify its compatibility with the general interests of the category;